YipLi-kktkt/PreludeOfMe/content/authors/admin/_index.md

 ## About Me

 Hi, I am Yiping Li (李一平).
-I'm currently in the Gap year in Hangzhou, China, pursuing my PhD program.
-I completed my master's degree at Nanjing University last year (2023).
+I'm currently in a Gap year in Hangzhou, China, pursuing my PhD program.
+I completed my master's degree at Nanjing University in 2023.
 My goal is to be an astrophysicist to explore the world.
-I interest _X-ray astrophysics_ and _interstellar medium_ presently.
-I had developed resonant scattering simulation code for supernova remnant during my master's study.
+I interested _X-ray astrophysics_ and _interstellar medium_ presently.
+I had developed a resonant scattering simulation code for supernova remnant during my Master's study.

 <!-- She engages in improving academic skills as a mordern international astrophysicist, meanwhile in traveling, volunteering friend's workshop. -->